Virtuant/hadoop-admin-2019/docs/weekly-test-2.md

 Leave the limit at 30, save your changes, and run the query again.

-The output this time reveals all the variations of GEN and RECEP.
+The output this time reveals all the variations of `GEN` and `RECEP`.
 Next, let’s add up the total number of them by running the following query:

 ```sql